MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-whats-new.md

 ## Hybrid meetings that include everyone

 Dissolve boundaries for hybrid teams with a device designed to make meetings more inclusive.
-Surface Hub 3 provides a premium, AI-powered experience certified for Microsoft Teams.
+Surface Hub running Teams Rooms on Windows provides a premium, AI-powered experience certified for Microsoft Teams.
 Users can seamlessly join meetings across different platforms like Zoom, Cisco Webex, and Google Meet.

 - **Surface Hub Smart Camera** offers remote participants the best possible view of the room.
   - Ultra-wide 136-degree field of view with high-quality glass optics and a low-light sensor.
-  - Surface Hub Smart Camera integrates with **IntelliFrame** to keep participants in view as they move or interact with content, ensuring a dynamic and inclusive meeting experience.
+  - Surface Hub Smart Camera integrates with **IntelliFrame** to keep participants in view as they move or interact with content, ensuring a dynamic and inclusive meeting experience.<sup>1</sup>
 - **One-touch join**: Join Microsoft Teams, Zoom, or Webex meetings with a single tap on the home screen.
 - **Facial expressions and body language** are vividly rendered on the 4K touchscreen display, delivering a more natural and inclusive experience for remote and in-room participants.

 ### AI-powered speaker recognition

-Surface Hub 3 introduces **AI-powered speaker recognition**, enhancing the meeting experience by identifying individual voices in the room for participants who have opted in through voice enrollment.
+Surface Hub running Teams Rooms on Windows introduces **AI-powered speaker recognition**, enhancing the meeting experience by identifying individual voices in the room (for participants who have opted in through voice enrollment).
 With clear consent and privacy in mind, this feature ensures that meeting contributions are accurately attributed to each speaker, supporting better follow-up and collaboration.
 Background noise is suppressed, creating a clearer, more focused environment for all participants.

 - **Speaker recognition**: Identifies participants' voices in the room by analyzing vocal characteristics, ensuring individual contributions are tracked.
   - **Voice enrollment**: End users can easily create a voice profile via [aka.ms/voiceprofile](https://aka.ms/voiceprofile), allowing their voice to be recognized in meetings.